kateqwerty001/AutoML-Project2/README.md

 •	Model Insights: Details strengths, weaknesses, and optimal hyperparameters for each model.

-•	Visual Results: Incorporates graphs and tables for clear communication of findings.
+•	Visual Results: Incorporates graphs and tables with results for clear communication of findings.

 •	Seamless PDF Conversion: Produces ready-to-use reports in both PDF and Latex format.